AnneLonero/Clinical_Trials_Research_Project/README.md

 Final presentation [slides](https://docs.google.com/presentation/d/1lqZRqodDXuWUfGOOcxFQ3LZMxaT_q8dKbH6Szs1XJTg/edit?usp=sharing) and [outline.](https://docs.google.com/document/d/1fG2xKclSK5bxebnn9twx8O1A0DVZieMg3yY4XZjaa1E/edit?usp=sharing)
 ## Topic Overview

+Clinical trials are the primary vehicle for medical innovation, they test the safety and benefits of new treatments, diagnostic tools, and study risk reduction.
+The outcome of these trials is basically how the standard of care for breast cancer patients advances.
 The aim of the project is to help cancer patients comprehend the clinical research landscape in order to understand the full breadth of their treatment options.
 This project builds off of existing [research on clinical trials](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6092479/) to discern the factors that make clinical trials successful or not.
 The project also leverages machine learning to find patterns across the data and predict the status/outcome of a trial.<br>

-Here are some questions that the project would aim to answer:
+The primary question was, 'what makes clinical trials successful?'
+Here are some more granular questions that the project would aim to answer:
 * What factors influence the likelihood of completion?
 * Would one type of trials be more likely to completed than others?
 * Is trial length associated with completion?